-NBA Draft Breakdown and Analysis of Indiana Star Victor Oladipo
+2013 NBA Draft Breakdown and Scouting Report for Victor Oladipo

 After transforming his game and expanding his offense, Victor Oladipo has emerged as one of the more coveted NBA prospects in the country.

 He's taken gradual progress to a new level.
-Playing virtually the same number of minutes he did as a sophomore, Oladipo has raised his scoring average from 10.8 to 14 and his three-point mark from 20.8 percent to 51.1 percent, and he currently leads the Big Ten in field-goal percentage, an unlikely feat from a 6'5" guard.
+Playing virtually the same number of minutes he did as a sophomore, Oladipo has raised his scoring average from 10.8 to 13.6 and his three-point mark from 20.8 percent to 44.1 percent.

-Oladipo is a pure off-guard with textbook athleticism for the position.
+Oladipo is a pure off-guard at 6'5'' with textbook athleticism for the position.
 He's quick, speedy and super explosive in the open floor, with springs seemingly integrated into the bottom of his sneakers.

 He's incredibly coordinated, an attribute that often goes overlooked when analyzing athletes.
 Maybe the best example of this comes from one of Oladipo's misses.
 It's rare that a failed dunk can be used as an example to highlight a strength, but Oladipo is a rare breed of athlete.